LGSInnovations/filemine/README.md

 ![Screenshot 2](https://user-images.githubusercontent.com/3712209/75375845-2bb26a00-588c-11ea-981b-cf6d5328f107.png)

 To start contributing to or hacking on this project, follow the instructions above for how to serve this tool's webpage.
 This tool is built on the https://github.com/LGSInnovations/minimal-server-for-frontend-dev platform.
 For how to edit the code on the fly from the browser console, see that project.
+More tips may be in https://github.com/LGSInnovations/filemine/wiki